sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 ### Spell Favoriting
 You can favorite spells by pressing F on them in the magic menu.
 Outside of the menu, pressing F will open the favorites menu which you can scroll through with the mouse wheel.

+### Magic Effect Combinations
+These occur when the same target is hit by 2 interacting effects.
+The first time that happens, you'll see a tutorial message.

+Convulsions:
+Paralyze + Shock Damage

+Deep Freeze:
+Burden + Frost Damage

+Ignition:
+Poison + Fire Damage

+Meltdown:
+Elemental Weapons + Disintegrate Weapon

 ### Environmental Effects
 Weather and location will affect elemental Destruction spells.
 All modifiers are multiplicative.
 | Weather    | Effect |